Dual Box Embeddings for the Description Logic EL++: Background and Related Work

-\textbf{Description logic ontologies.} A DL ontology $\ont$ describes some domain of interest in terms of individuals, concepts and roles, where individuals correspond to objects in the domain, concepts represent sets of objects, and roles are binary relations between objects.
-We limit our discussion to the DL \el~\citep{baader2005pushing}, which underpins the OWL 2 EL profile~\citep{krotzsch2012OWL} and has been adopted by many real-life large-scale ontologies.
+A DL ontology $\ont$ describes some domain of interest in terms of individuals, concepts and roles, where individuals correspond to objects in the domain, concepts represent sets of objects, and roles are binary relations between objects.
+We limit our discussion to the DL \el~\citep{baader2005pushing}, which underpins the OWL 2 EL profile~\citep{krotzsch2012OWL}.
+It is widely adopted since it contains many useful and important knowledge representation features, while allowing for reasoning in polynomial time.
 Given sets $\mathcal N_I$, $\mathcal N_C$ and $\mathcal N_R$ of, respectively, individual, concept, and role names, \el\ concepts are recursively defined as

-where $\top$ is the top concept, $\bot$ is the bottom concept, $A \in \mathcal{N}_C$ is an atomic concept, $r \in \mathcal{N}_R$ is an atomic role, $a \in \mathcal{N}_I$ is an individual, and $C$ and $D$ are themselves (possibly complex) \el\ concepts.
+where $\top$ is the top concept, $\bot$ is the bottom concept, $A \in \mathcal{N}_C$ is an atomic (or \textit{named}) concept, $r \in \mathcal{N}_R$ is an atomic role, $a \in \mathcal{N}_I$ is an individual, and $C$ and $D$ are themselves (possibly complex) \el\ concepts.
+We say a concept is \textit{complex} when it is constructed with a logical operator such as $\sqcap$ or $\exists$.
 An \el{} ontology $\mathcal{O}$ consists of a TBox $\mathcal{T}$ and an ABox $\mathcal{A}$.
 The TBox consists of logical background knowledge in the form of concept subsumption axioms $C \sqsubseteq D$ and role inclusion axioms $r_1\circ \cdots \circ r_k \sqsubseteq r$, while the ABox contains concrete data in the form of concept and role assertion axioms $C(a)$ and $r(a, b)$.
-Ontologies can be seen as extending KGs (i.e., a finite set of triples $(a, r, b)$) with conceptual and logical information. \begin{example} The following ontology models a simple family domain:
+Note that a relational fact from a KG in the form of an RDF triple $(a, r, b)$ is equivalent to a role assertion axiom in the form of $r(a, b)$, and thus ontologies can be seen as extending KGs with more complex conceptual and logical information.